datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/monday-api.md

 === "1.
 Home Page"

-    Click on your avatar in the bottom left corner of your screen
+    Click on your avatar (picture icon) in the bottom left corner of your screen

     ![Home Page][image-7]